RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - Frank and Herby try again.md

 <p>

-- after attempts to evolve in this challenge, on many different days, I learned that I could trannsfer files in an simpler way<br><br><br>
+- after attempts to evolve in this challenge, on many different days, I learned that I could transfer files in an simpler way<br><br><br>
 - I have never needed so much faith and grit to keep going ...</p>